 All courses numbered at 600 and above are open only to students with baccalaureate degrees or their equivalent.

 602 Clinical Psychopathology (3)

 Detailed description and analysis of the DMS-IV with an exploration of case history materials.
 Diagnostic and therapeutic issues are considered.
-(Spring)
+Prerequisite: PSY 413 or equivalent (Spring)

 608 Research Design in Psychology (3)